realworldocaml/book/en/command-line-parsing.md

 specifications, or interrupt the parsing to perform special processing, such as requesting an interactive passphrase from the user before proceeding.
-All of this is helped by a deeper understanding of the `Command` library.
+All of this is helped by a deeper understanding of the Command library.

-In the following, we'll explain the logic behind the combinators we've already described, and show you some new combinators that let you use `Command` even more effectively.
+In the following, we'll explain the logic behind the combinators we've already described and show you some new combinators that let you use Command even more effectively.

 ### The types behind `Command.Spec`